linode/linode-cloud-controller-manager/README.md

 #### Using IP Sharing instead of NodeBalancers
 Alternatively, the Linode CCM can integrate with [Cilium's BGP Control Plane](https://docs.cilium.io/en/stable/network/bgp-control-plane/) to perform load-balancing via IP sharing on labeled Nodes.
-This option does not create a backing NodeBalancer and instead provisions a new IP on an ip-holder Nanode to share for the desired region.
+This option does not create a backing NodeBalancer and instead provisions a new reserved IP to share for the desired region.
 See [Shared IP LoadBalancing](#shared-ip-load-balancing).

 #### Annotations
 The Linode CCM accepts several annotations which affect the properties of the underlying NodeBalancer deployment.